AngeloManzatto/CuritibaSelfDrivingCar/README.md

-# Curitiba Self Driving Car
+# Curitiba Self Driving Car #

+This project is dedicated to implement an Autonomous Driving Car in the city of Curitiba, Brazil.